 Can Child Custody Be Modified After the Judge Makes a Decision?

 The first consideration in a child custody modification is whether the original custody plan is a court order or a part of a separation agreement.
 If your custody decision is a part of a separation agreement, you can make a request in writing for a modification.
 The other parent may or may not agree to the modification; if the parent disagrees, the issue becomes a matter for the court.
 If a custody order determined child custody, the parent seeking the modification must file a motion with the court.
 The court will only consider a modification of custody terms when the parent requesting the modification can clearly show “substantial and material changes in circumstances.”

 As always, the court will consider whether the modification is in the best interests of the child.
 If the custodial parent wants to relocate to another state, the court will consider whether the move is really in the best interests of the child, including whether the child will still have regular contact with the non-custodial parent.
 If the reason for the modification is that the custodial parent has taken a job with longer hours, or one that requires travel, the court might consider switching primary custody to the other parent—again, only if the judge believes such a change would be in the best interests of the child.

-The Wake Forest child custody attorneys at Tolin & Tolin, PLLC have a solid understanding of the many nuances associated with child custody.
+The Roxboro child custody attorneys at Tolin & Tolin, PLLC have a solid understanding of the many nuances associated with child custody.
 We have empathy for your situation while fighting for the best outcome for you and your child.
 It is important to remember when choosing a family law firm that bigger does not necessarily mean better, older does not necessarily mean wiser or more experienced, and louder does not necessarily mean more easily heard or understood.
 We hope you will give Tolin & Tolin, PLLC a call to discuss your child custody or other family law issues.
 Client Focused.
 Dedicated Representation.